OpenAI is hiring large employees and plans to reach 8000 workforce amid Anthropic challenge

 Published By: Deepti Ratnam | Published: Mar 23, 2026, 10:18 AM (IST)

 The artificial intelligence market is booming with each passing year, and tech giants are racing to build better tools to attract more users to their platforms.
 OpenAI, to grow its presence in this AI market, is now preparing for a large hiring push to stay ahead in this AI agenda.
 The AI tech giant is planning to almost double its workforce by the end of the year.
 This move showcases how the company is focusing on growth, product, and improvement, and a stronger market presence.
 Whereas other companies like Amazon, Microsoft, Google, and more are decreasing their employment and workforce.
-Also Read: OpenAI is planning a desktop superapp: What it could mean for ChatGPT users
+Also Read: OpenAI shuts down Sora: What happens to your videos now

 A big part of this hiring plan will also be focused on enterprise customers.
 Companies now want AI tools that are customized based on their needs.
 OpenAI is trying to meet this demand by offering better support and solutions.